Winter is Coming: Do you know where your zen is?

 The acceptance of The Way Things Are shows up in common Japanese expressions which translate to “nothing can be done,” and “let’s keep trying against the odds.”
 “Nothing can be done,” in particular” is used in customer service situations.
 When met with it, Japanese people will seldom complain or push back.
 Complaining is looked down upon and viewed as a useless pursuit.

 If you think about it, both of those expressions could apply to us Minnesotans facing another Minnesota winter.
 To it I would add a local favorite, “There’s no such thing as poor weather, just poor clothing.”
-If you live here, you have to go with the flow and “keep trying.
+If you live here, you have to go with the flow and keep trying.
 You can’t cancel your plans every time the weather is foul.
 And no one wants to hear the complaining.
-Instead we try to reframe the situation into something more neutral, that we can live with, i.e. “Cold weather keeps the riff-raff out,” or ” It’s better than a sharp stick in the eye.”
+Instead, we try to reframe the situation into something more neutral, that we can live with, i.e. “Cold weather keeps the riff-raff out,” or ” It’s better than a sharp stick in the eye.”

 Minnesotan and Japanese culture have more in common than you might think.
 Both are “high context,” meaning you have to “read between the lines” and listen for tone, suss out non-verbals.
 Japanese even say “that’s different” to express dislike!
 Both cultures make the most of their 4 seasons and cultivate a relationship with nature.
 What they call “forest bathing,” we call “a walk in the woods.”

-Buddhist Temples have some of the world’s most beautiful gardens because theyare a meditation tool.
+Buddhist Temples have some of the world’s most beautiful gardens because they are a meditation tool.
 You begin by admiring the beauty of your surroundings, taking in the obvious, then honing in on the more subtle details.
 Sound familiar, Dishers?

 How can I say this…visiting a Buddhist Temple without trying zazen is kind of like going to a Porsche dealership and just looking–even when they offer you a test drive!
 Walking through it as a tourist doesn’t compare.
 You may not “get it” and wonder, “What’s the big deal?”
-To take the analogy further, the dealership asks if you’d like to take a Porsche home to drive on your own, for free, forever.
-You say “Nah, I’m good” and move on to The Next Thing.

 You completely lose track of time, life’s big problems seem small and remote.
 For a while, all is well; and, you desire nothing to be anything other than it is.
 Take that, consumer culture!
+Find a beautiful outdoor spot, sit still and try it.

 Subscribe for updates.